Thung Thoeng: History

 Previously, the area was governed by Som Sa-at and Kaeng subdistricts.
 Later in 1961, Thung Thoeng legally gained subdistrict status by absorbing seven and six villages from Som Sa-at and Kaeng, respectively, to form a new administrative division.

 In 1966, together with the area divided from Na Suang and Som Sa-at, the northeastern region of Thung Thoeng was split to form a new subdistrict, Na Charoen.

-In 1969, the southeastern was additionally split off to create a new administrative division, Nong Om subdistrict, which was also divided into two in 1991 to creat a new tambon, Khok Chamrae.
+In 1969, the southeastern was additionally split off to create a new administrative division, Nong Om subdistrict, which was also divided into two in 1991 to create a new tambon, Khok Chamrae.
 Both newly established subdistricts are currently gorverned by Thung Si Udom.

 In 1992, Thung Thoeng subdistrict, along with Nong Om, Na Kasem, Kut Ruea, and Khok Chamrae, was separated from Det Udom, to form a new district, Thung Si Udom.
 But Thung Thoeng was later transferred back to the Det Udon district a year later.
 However, before the transfer, nine of its affiliated villages in the southern part were split off to create a new subdistrict, Na Hom, which is currently a tambon of Thung Si Udom district.